 Covid-19 has exposed the longstanding daily trials and tribulations of America’s poor and shrinking middle class

 There have been numerous declarations that Covid-19 is the ‘great equalizer.’
-While many of these comments were made prior to the ever developing data we have now about who is suffering at disproportionate rates, this is still a regularly used refrain.
+While many of these comments were made before the ever developing data we have now about who is suffering at disproportionate rates, this is still a regularly used refrain.

-Prior to the pandemic we find ourselves in, space and privacy has always been a luxury afforded to those who find themselves in the middle and upper classes.
+Before the pandemic, we find ourselves in, space and privacy have always been a luxury afforded to those who find themselves in the middle and upper classes.
 Why?
 Because space and privacy come at a premium.
-A premium particularly on coastal cities, with rent costing most people 40% if not more of their earnings.
+A premium particularly in coastal cities, with rent costing most people 40% if not more of their earnings.
 In the summer of 2019, research about America’s ten largest cities showed the median income was not ‘enough for the average person to avoid being housing cost-burdened.’
-One can safely assume many of the 22 million Americans that made attempts to file for unemployment were unable to afford space pre-Covid-19.
-It’s important that we say, made attempts to file for unemployment, because not all 22 million Americans have been successful.
+One can safely assume many of the 22 million Americans who made attempts to file for unemployment were unable to afford space pre-Covid-19.
+We must say, made attempts to file for unemployment, because not all 22 million Americans have been successful.

 B.C.E.
-(Before Corona Exposure), it was rare to go a week without hearing about the booming stock market.
-There was praise about how the US economy bounced back after the 2008 recession.
+(Before coronavirus exposure), it was rare to go a week without hearing about the booming stock market.
+There was praise for how the US economy bounced back after the 2008 recession.
 However, on December 17, 2017, 10 years after the start of the recession, CNN published an article asking a poignant question, had Americans recovered from the 2008 recession?
-Their answer: Americans were still dealing with the scars and the middle class has not recovered since it’s peak in 2007.
+Their answer: Americans were still dealing with the scars and the middle class has not recovered since its peak in 2007.

 What does this have to do with today?

 Imagine you were a struggling American before the recession.
-Then imagine you exited the recession more poor, you found yourself living in poverty or close to it for the first time.
-Imagine you worked upwards of 34 hours a week, but because your employer won’t hire you full time, you go without health insurance.
+Then imagine you exited the recession poorer, you found yourself living in poverty or close to it for the first time.
+Imagine you worked upwards of 34 hours a week, but because your employer won’t hire you full-time, you go without health insurance.
 Imagine these 34 hours earned you a minimum wage and this made you unable to afford a 2 bedroom apartment nearly anywhere in the country for you and your children.
 You are forced to live check to check.
 Imagine living like this for 10+ years.

-Individuals with higher incomes who work ‘white collared jobs’ in this country have been the ones able to ‘shelter in place’ with relative ease and comfort.
+Individuals with higher incomes who work ‘white-collar jobs’ in this country have been the ones able to ‘shelter in place’ with relative ease and comfort.
 For many Americans this is not the case with a stark line being drawn across race and class lines: only 20% of African Americans and 16% of Hispanic people report that they can work from home.
-This pandemic has shined a bright light on the unequal distribution of wealth with those from poor and low-income neighborhoods being hit the hardest, communities largely made up of working class people of color.
+This pandemic has shined a bright light on the unequal distribution of wealth with those from poor and low-income neighborhoods being hit the hardest, communities largely made up of working-class people of color.

-According to Merriam Webster, equalizer is a noun and it means ‘a score that ties the game.’
-For Covid19 to be the great equalizer, the playing field would have needed to be level from the onset.
+According to Merriam-Webster, the equalizer is a noun and it means ‘a score that ties the game.’
+For COVID-19 to be the great equalizer, the playing field would have needed to be level from the onset.

 America will bounce back, I believe it to be true.
 It did after the Great Depression and the 2008 Great Recession.
-I have no doubt about this.
+I do not doubt this.
 I just wonder, for whom?